The HUD Reverse Mortgage Program for Homeowners

 · HUD accepted condos

-What is the difference in a home equity loan and reverse mortgage?
+What is the difference in comparing a home equity loan and reverse mortgage ones

-A reverse mortgage pays the homeowner minus the monthly loan principal or interest payments.
-They are still required to pay the local property taxes for the house along with utilities and any hazard or flood insurance required.
+A reverse mortgage pays the homeowner minus the monthly loan principal or interest payments still owed.
+They are still responsible for local property taxes along with utilities and any hazard or flood insurance as needed by the institution.

-Some simply enjoy the idea of having the money in the bank for any expenses they want.
-If they want to become snow birds and do a Florida trip once a year, they have that option with this program in place.
+Some simply enjoy the idea of having the money in the bank for any expenses or frills desired.
+A Florida trip once a year for snow birds without a strain on income is one such reason these options are in place.

 When a residence is sold or no longer used as a primary residence by the homeowner the HECM must be repaid.
-Repayment includes the cash, any interest and other finance charges applied by HECM.
-Anything that exists beyond these amounts belongs to the estate of the homeowner.
+Repayment includes the cash, any interest and other finance charges applied in making this happen.
+Anything existing beyond these amounts belongs to the estate of the homeowner.

-Since the home belongs to the estate of a homeowner any equity left in the home is transferred to their heirs.
-Any debt accumulated by a reverse mortgage HECM will not be transferred to a homeowner’s heirs.
+Since the building belongs to the estate and not an individual person, any equity left over is transferred to heirs.
+Any debt accumulated by putting this in place will not be transferred to a homeowner’s heirs.
+The applicant is responsible.

-Borrowers get more money for their home using the HECM Standard choice.
-Furthermore, the more valuable a home, the lower the interest rate along with the older the homeowner-the more can be borrowed with the HECM Standard choice.
+Borrowers actually on the whole see more money for those houses using the Standard choice.
+Furthermore, the more valuable and lower interest rate is taxed.
+The older the homeowner-the more monies are eligible via the Standard choice methodology.

 The HECM Home Page has a calculator homeowners use to estimate the cash benefits available based on this information.
 There are a number of reverse mortgage calculators available around the web used to estimate the amount of monies a homeowner can borrow.